yiisoft/di/README.md

 $composite->get(LoggerInterface::class); // MainLogger
 $moduleAContainer->get(LoggerInterface::class // LoggerA
 $moduleBContainer->get(LoggerInterface::class // LoggerB
 ```

 Searching is done using the longest prefix first and then checking the containers in the order in which they were added.
-The Yii core will automatically create these contextual containers for the modules.
+In case of Yii contextual containers for the modules are created automatically.

 ## Using injector